 - Server Installation: this is the Allegrograph installation documentation

-- Server Configuration: this document describes how to add a catalog to the configuration file
+- Server Configuration and Control: this document describes how to add a catalog to the configuration file

 - Transaction Log Archiving: this document describes important configuration options relating to transaction logging